2020 General Policies and Operating Procedures for All Participants

 Each week, we provide our patrons with a chance to win an amazing basket of donated items from our generous vendors.
 Participation is not required, but it is encouraged.
 The giveaway basket is a great way to get your products into the hands of a customer who might not otherwise have made a purchase from you, and all donations are tax deductible.

 To win the basket, a patron must simply purchase produce from any vendor.
-Before leaving the market, the patron will take their purchase to the market information tent to have it weighed at which time they will be given a drawing ticket.
-The patron will write his or her name, phone number, and zip code on the ticket and place it in a provided basket or cup.
-Market staff or a volunteer will make rounds between 12:30 and 12:45 donations and a winner will be chosen.
-This will allow us to continue to the drawing prize as well as collect information about how many pounds of produce are purchased at the market each week without adding extra burden to vendors.
+The vendor should then provide a drawing ticket (supplied by Market Master).
+The patron will write his or her name, phone number, and zip code on the ticket and place it in a provided basket or cup or at the Market Tent.
+Market staff or a volunteer will make rounds between 12:30 and 12:45 to collect tickets and vendors donations.
+Afterwards, a winner will be chosen.

 In order to track success of marketing campaigns, to ensure sales levels are maintained or increasing throughout the market season and from year to year, and to collect data that will allow the KDFM to apply for grant opportunities, we will be collecting anonymous sales data at each market this season.
 Close to the end of each market day, Adrienne or a market volunteer or intern will pass out slips of paper for you to report your estimated sales for the day.
 You do not need to add your name or your business name to this paper unless you would like to for some reason.